leemunroe/blog/_posts/2014-08-26-email-design-workflow.md

 ### Inlining CSS

 Before sending out HTML emails, **you should inline your CSS**.
 There are a few options for how to accomplish this.
-I use [Premailer](http://premailer.dialect.ca/), which I have baked into my Grunt task.
+I use Juice, which I have baked into my Grunt task.
+You can also use web inliners like <a href="https://htmlemail.io/inline/">Responsive Email CSS Inliner</a>.

 Other options include manually writing your CSS inline (ouch!), using one of the other online inliners available, or a lot of ESPs will handle this for you before sending out your email.
 It will look something like this: